 There are spaces here to relax and reacquaint with family, friends or hens.
 Or spaces to escape to, like the snug.
 Raid the bookcase or the DVD collection, or just put on your headphones and zone out awhile to Spotify.
 The wifi zips around with the help of extenders and there’s Netflix and Freeview on tap.

 Head to the games room to compete over table tennis or table football, or belt out your favourite tunes on the karaoke with disco lights.
 Let the younger kids play with the building blocks and the bears.
-Pick from two TVs for your evening entertainment, one 36” and one 55”.
-Or switch off and chat.
+Pick from two 55-inch TVs for your evening entertainment or switch off and chat.
 Like the old days.

 Make like Hugh Fearnley-Whittingstall with fresh fare from the Seven & Wye Smokery and Hanley Farm Shop.
-Pick apples, pears and plums from the orchard, and blackcurrants and raspberries from the fruit cage.
+Pick apples, pears and plums from the orchard or blackcurrants and raspberries from the fruit cage.
 Or get stuck in to hearty fare from the Severn & Wye Smokery and Hanley Farm Shop.

 Eat around the long table that seats 16 in the supreme elegance of the panelled dining room.
 Or add the other table for enough chairs to feed a cricket match.
 Light the candles, butter the bread, pour the wine.
 Be together.
 Please note, however, that for single household bookings the formal dining room will not be in use and there is a dining table for 6 in the conservatory, as well as a 20-seater table for informal dining out on the terrace with steak from the gas barbie.

-If lifting a finger seems just too hard, simply summon our chefs for a one-off celebration or fully catered break.
+If lifting a finger seems just too hard, simply summon one of our chefs for a one-off celebration or fully catered break.
 Or just pop over the road en-masse to the traditional charm and roaring fires of The Globe.
 Will it be wild-boar pâté, Thai-spiced crabcakes, Wye-Valley ale-battered cod, or spinach and ricotta cannelloni?

 Severn Lodge comes with seven sumptuous bedrooms sleeping 15, plus four on sofa beds.
 In the clear country air, you’ll sleep on a cloud.
 Or at least on deep, comfy mattresses between crisp cotton sheets.